 The Modern Version of Shunning

 Ghosting is the ultimate silent treatment.
-It consists of removing someone from all social media connections, and is often associated with dating, but ghosting occurs in lots of other relationships, too.
+It consists of removing someone from all social media connections and is often associated with dating, but ghosting occurs in lots of other relationships, too.
 Divorce, former work friends now competitors, relatives who can’t stand you, someone you were dating for a week or three years are all potential ghosting relationships.
 You can’t call, can’t see them on Facebook, can’t discuss it.
-Your phone number is blocked, your photos eliminated.
+Your phone number is blocked, your photos are eliminated.
 When you’re ghosted, you can’t see someone’s present activities and future events, and you can’t see your own past reflected there anymore.
 Your entire history with someone may be erased.
 Ouch.